 Finally, it’s thick like a brick.
-And it doesn’t look cool like any Mac.
+And it doesn’t look cool like a Mac.
 The thing is that I don’t give a half a fuck about the thickness of my computer—sorry, even as a 30+ years Apple user, I never have.
 I like my laptop being nice, of course, but that’s a bonus nothing more.

 The good news is that, since it’s thick and very well built, it’s sturdy like a brick.
 I’ve dropped mine multiple times already without making any dent.

 So, this thick brick is not better than a Mac?

 That’s not the point.
 It’s not even fair to try to compare them, no more than to compare a 2020 Mac with a 2011 model — though, not in the way you might expect.

 I won’t talk about the CPU being better, as I need not that much power to run my apps: I have never replaced a laptop because of a beefier CPU (a cooler one, that I did: I hate noise).
 But the Mac’s screen is amazing (despite it being shiny), and it’s silent (fan noise is easy to fix with ThinkPad, though), it’s thin and it’s light.
 And there is macOS, and so many great apps.
 And then, of course, everyone around you knows how cool you are, since you’re using a Mac.